 Tight muscles don’t just make you feel tense, they actually trigger the flight-or-fight response which, in turn, releases the stress hormones epinephrine and cortisol.

 Taking magnesium can help your muscles relax and end this problematic cycle.

 3. Magnesium Is Anti-Inflammatory

 Another way magnesium addresses anxiety is via its anti-inflammatory properties.

 Chronic inflammation can take hold anywhere in the body, even in the brain.

 Brain inflammation has been linked to numerous neurological and psychiatric disorders, including anxiety, depression, substance abuse, schizophrenia, bipolar disorder, Alzheimer’s, and Parkinson’s.

-Low magnesium is linked to high levels of pro-inflammatory markers.
+A low magnesium level is linked to high levels of pro-inflammatory markers.

 Inflammatory immune system messengers called cytokines activate inflammation in the brain, destroy brain tissue, and alter brain function.